 4. To what extent were you injured?

 We always wait until you have reached maximum medical improvement to determine the value of your case because we simply can’t know what your case is worth until we review all of the evidence.
 There is a cost/benefit analysis that goes into every case evaluation.
-If it will cost $5,000 to pursue your case and your case is with $7,500, then there is little incentive to pursue that case.
+If it will cost $5,000 to pursue your case and your case is worth $7,500, then there is little incentive to pursue that case.

-Any honest and competent lawyer will tell you up front whether you should go through the trouble of pursuing a personal injury case.
-If there is no benefit to you and the cost outweighs the benefit, the lawyer should tell you up front or at least before filing suit.
+Any honest and competent lawyer will tell you upfront whether you should go through the trouble of pursuing a personal injury case.
+If there is no benefit to you and the cost outweighs the benefit, the lawyer should tell you upfront or at least before filing suit.

 These factors can work and they can fail.
 There may be some occasions when I think you don’t have a case but another, very competent lawyer thinks you do have a case.
-That is why, when I decline a case I always advise clients to seek a second legal opinion within the two year statute of limitations.
+That is why, when I decline a case I always advise clients to seek a second legal opinion within the two-year statute of limitations.

 This gives you some insight into what a personal injury lawyer is thinking about when deciding to take your case.
 Call in a schedule your free consultation, but have these factors in mind when you are explaining your situation to your lawyer.